 I recently asked a very close buddy of mine, who earlier used to follow Osho, not so much nowadays though, his priorities having been changed in life, and that was exactly the reason for putting across this query, anyway: What essence did Osho hold for him?
 I have spoken to many other Oshoites on this subject as well – they are well versed with Osho’s influence, his communes and his legacy – and tried to know their minds on this subject.
-The most they ever spoke of was Osho’s counseling and his ability to decondition you – but no one ever debated one key point, that Osho emphasized on meditation, Dhyan, which according to this author is THE ESSENCE of Osho’s whole teaching.
+The most they ever spoke of was Osho’s counseling and his ability to decondition you – but no one ever debated one key point, including my friend, that Osho emphasized on meditation, Dhyan, which according to this author is THE ESSENCE of Osho’s whole teaching.
 Yes, meditation is the key to understanding what Osho Rajneesh stands for.

 Osho asked his own listeners and followers to meditate.
 All his spoken words and procedures ended with a request to meditate.
 It is another thing that very few take it seriously, may be since they are too overwhelmed to act initially.
 But, unless one sat to observe, or became a SAKSHI of their inner selves, they could not hope to follow Osho beyond his face value.
 Unless one saw a fusion of their body and mind and started understanding the unconscious part of the latter, even for a snip of a moment – Osho’s deconditioning being the first stage, and one’s own travels inside, the second and more significant one of this procedure – Osho’s discourses will have little value.